JMU JMU - Department of Computer Science

 Expand

-17. "Fix" the error (incorrectly) in line 11, by deleting that statement.
+17. "Fix" the error (incorrectly) in the declaration statement by deleting it.
 What happens?

 There are now only two warnings/errors.